 For example, in our new season with MAP, we’re looking for someone to help us get a literary podcast off the ground.
 Again, we aren’t looking for a grunt worker.
 That would be such a waste of this amazing network and opportunity!
 We want someone who can help us create an innovative new program that will elevate our work while also courting hundreds of thousands of new readers!
 We have access to the world’s biggest storytellers, but we need the strategy to take that talent and launch it into the stratosphere!

 That’s no small task, so we’ll be looking for someone with enough experience to help us walk the line between too-wild and just-wild-enough to rock!
-(If that sounds like you, learn more here–the application deadline is July 28, 2021!)

 That latter bit, for me, has always been the secret sauce of the MAP fellowship.
 Not only is MAP creating a system to create strong partnerships between industry leaders and the next generation of movers and shakers, they aren’t pushing for the same old solutions.